MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 ## General info

-I've decided to complete this project in order to put my basic knowladge of HTML and CSS into pracitce.
-I based my project on template created by [@flynerdpl](https://www.flynerd.pl/).
+I've decided to complete this project in order to put my basic knowledge of HTML, CSS and GIT into practice.
+I based it on the template provided by [@flynerdpl](https://www.flynerd.pl/).
 It helped me learn how to design a legible CV with HTML5 and CSS, using CSS flexbox layout, RWD and Font Awesome for social media.

 ## Screenshots